velihangozek/java-backend-practices/Week-2/FirstFactorialAlgorithm/README.md

-# FirstFactorial
+# firstFactorial

     A simple Java algorithm to compute the factorial of a number using recursion.

 ## Overview

-    **FirstFactorial** is a Java solution that calculates the factorial of a given integer through a recursive approach.
+    **firstFactorial** is a Java solution that calculates the factorial of a given integer through a recursive approach.
 This project is ideal for understanding recursion and fundamental algorithm design in Java.

 ## Problem Statement

-    Write a function `FirstFactorial(num)` that takes an integer `num` as input and returns its factorial.
+    Write a function `firstFactorial(num)` that takes an integer `num` as input and returns its factorial.
 The factorial of a number is defined as:

         n! = n * (n - 1) * ... * 1